 The PWG Secretary, with assistance from the WG Chair, must edit documents that have passed Formal Approval to update the document number, format and the final publication date.
-The PWG Secretary must then publish the document in the appropriate locations (see section XXX) with the appropriate file names.
+The PWG Secretary must then publish the document in the appropriate locations with the appropriate file names (see section 7).